Table of Contents

 With the presidential election just days after Halloween, look no further than this President Trump-inspired outfit for a very topical dog costume for 2020.
 Designed for smaller pets, it comes complete with a poofy wig and a red necktie that secures around your dog’s neck with Velcro.Shop on Amazon

 Some costumes just look better on big dogs, like this moose headpiece that gets rave reviews.
 See our handy article on the best big-dog approved Halloween costumes.
 When shopping for a large dog costume, or designing one, keep in mind that a headpiece adornment or t-shirt outfit is often easier to pull off than a full jumpsuit.
 PetMD has some good tips for assessing the suitability of a costume for your pet here.

 - Lion mane

 - UPS Driver

 If you’ve got a petite pet, we put together a variety of costumes for small dogs here that range from no-fuss to total showstopper.
-Many costumes are designed with small dogs in mind, from the Ewoks and the tacos to the lattes and the teddy bears.
+Many costumes are designed with small dogs in mind, from the Ewoks and pandas to the mermaids and dinosaurs.
 Because let’s face it—your wee furry friend may already look like a living plush toy!

 Like any dog costume, when selecting one for your small pup, make sure to double-check the measurements!
 If your dog is skittish about animal costumes, you can also opt for a comfy, spooky dog hoodie.